tduyng/tduyng.github.io/content/blog/2026-02-14-rise-of-terminal/index.md

 5. Community configs made setup trivial
 6. Skills made terminal tools AI-ready

+Think about your workflow.
+How many apps do you have open?
+Heavy IDEs, terminal, browser, git and other GUI apps?
+When you do not have so much time, switching between all those windows becomes a mess.
+Now imagine one tool that does it all.
+Modern terminals handle multiple windows and tabs easily, even without tmux.
+Your code, tests, commands, AI assistant, all in one place.
+No switching between different apps, that is really efficient.

+If you have not tried Neovim yet, now is the best time.
+You will not regret it.

 The terminal never left.
 It just got better while we were not looking.

-If you are still using heavy GUI editors, ask yourself: what does your workflow look like on a remote server at 2am?

-The terminal represents something simple: your tools work everywhere.
+Your tools work everywhere.
 Your AI works everywhere.
 Your skills are portable.

 That is freedom.
 And that is why developers are returning.